What does it mean to really respect your husband?

 But what does respecting your husband mean practically?

-I actually think respect is part of healthy boundaries, as Henry Cloud and John Townsend talk about in their book Boundaries in Marriage, and I’m personally more comfortable with their way of framing the issue.
-They ask us to do this: imagine everybody as a farmer’s field, with fences around what is their responsibility and under their ownership.
+I actually think respect is part of healthy boundaries, and I like this way of framing the issue.
+Do this: imagine everybody as a farmer’s field, with fences around what is their responsibility and under their ownership.
 In your field are your own actions; your own feelings; your own opinions.
 You have control over these things.
 You should not let others trespass.
 So no one, for instance, can “make you angry”.
 Anger is a choice that you make.

 At the same time, other people have their own feelings and opinions and actions, and you need to not trespass on their field.
 So your husband is allowed to act his own way.
 Your children are allowed their feelings (even if you don’t like them).
 Your mother is allowed to rant at you if she wants.
 But you are then free to respond to that rant as you want.
 You can’t control the rant; you can control your response.